April 2025

 You know what holds up more bathroom renovations than anything else?

+That one set of fancy taps you fell in love with.
 Or the handmade Spanish tiles that are still “on their way” six weeks after you ordered them.

 Order early.
 Double-check lead times.

+Some builders take on one client at a time.
 They finish your bathroom before they move on to someone else’s.

 Pro tip: It’s worth asking about this before you sign anything.